-By a former missionary in the Middle East — Although the Muslim month of fasting called Ramadan starts this year on May 6, I wanted to mention it now so that we can prepare.
+By a former missionary in the Middle East — Before the month of fasting called Ramadan starts, Christians can prepare to pray during this holy Muslim holiday.

 Prepare to pray

 It is especially important that Christians join together in prayer for the Muslim world before and during this special month.
-To help you pray, I encourage you to order “30 Days of Prayer for the Muslim World” for 2019.
+To help you pray, I encourage you to order “30 Days of Prayer for the Muslim World”.
 The prayer guide contains general information on Islam and focuses in on a selected country or people for each day of the month.
-Please order your copies soon, so that they have time to reach you and so that you can pass some around to friends.
-Each copy costs $3 (plus shipping), and if you order in large quantities, discounts begin at 20 copies or more.

 As the prayer guide notes, during the month of Ramadan, Muslims around the world will be seeking to earn God’s favor by fasting from sunrise to sunset.
 They also believe that their prayers gain more merit during this season, thus many Muslims will spend more time praying at the mosque.
 Let’s pray that the one true and holy God would shatter their prayers in a dramatic and amazing way and call many to himself through visions or dreams!

 I also encourage you to ask your Muslim neighbors and colleagues if you can join them one evening during Ramadan for an Iftar meal—the breaking of the fast at dusk.
 You might think this is strange, but hear me out.
 Many Muslims break their fasts publicly; if you join them, it will give you the opportunity to meet other Muslims.